 5 Avoid Condiments

 You would be sad to know that condiments like ketchup, mayonnaise, mustard, miso, and peanut butter are highly acidic.
 Of course, it is pretty difficult to eat a hot dog or burger plain.
 You can offset the acidity of condiments with other alkaline foods.
-Your good choices are mango, cantaloupe, melons, apples, or carrots.
+Your good choices are mango (mango benefits), cantaloupe, melons, apples, or carrots.

 6 Limit Alcohol, Dairy, and Coffee